Decision on Registration

 - considering rejection of the application.

 In the latter case, the applicant receives a detailed account of the grounds for which rejection is considered and is invited to make additional representation before the Register Committee takes a final decision.
-Applicants will have 2 – 3 months to make additional representation and the application is deferred to the next meeting of the Register Committee.
+Applicants will normally have 2- 3 months to make additional representation and the application is deferred to the next meeting of the Register Committee.

 The applicant can also withdraw the application instead of making additional representation.
 Should EQAR not receive any notice by the deadline this will be deemed a withdrawal of the application.